 Journal Articles and Book Chapters

 - “Jonathan Edwards and Alexander Gottlieb Baumgarten.
 Aesthetic Theology and The Art of Beautiful Thinking.”
 In Edwards, Germany, and Transatlantic Contexts, ed.
 Rhys Bezzant, 113–33.
 New Directions in Jonathan Edwards Studies.
 Göttingen: Vandenhoeck & Ruprecht, forthcoming.

 - “Que Sera, Sera: The Controversial 1702 Harvard Commencement Quaestio on Whether the Immutability of God’s Decree Takes Away Human Freedom of the Will.”
 In Jonathan Edwards within the Enlightenment: Controversy, Experience, & Thought, edited by Daniel N. Gullotta and John T. Lowe, 283–98.
-New Directions in Jonathan Edwards Studies.
-Göttingen: Vandenhoeck & Ruprecht, forthcoming.
+New Directions in Jonathan Edwards Studies 7.
+Göttingen: Vandenhoeck & Ruprecht, 2020.

 - “The Tension between Jonathan Edwards’s ‘Controversies’ Notebook and Freedom of Will on Whether Reality Is Open and Contingent.”
 In The Global Edwards: Papers from the Jonathan Edwards Congress held in Melbourne, August 2015, edited by Rhys S. Bezzant, 121–35.
 Australian College of Theology Monograph Series.
 Eugene, OR: Wipf & Stock, 2017.